-Mix & match recipes involve a few key components that you can switch around based on what you have on hand – in the case of stir fry, you can mix & match vegetables, proteins, and sauces to your heart’s content.
+Mix and match recipes involve a few key components that you can switch around based on what you have on hand.
+In the case of stir fry, you can mix and match vegetables, proteins, and sauces to your heart’s content.

 Stir fries are the perfect easy weeknight meal.

 They only require one pan, they’re easy to get on the table in a matter of minutes, and all the ingredients are super flexible!